 In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with a current resume.
 Hiring managers use them more frequently to consult your profile and supplement or check against the resume you send along.
 If you do not have an account, create one and include your social media link(s) on your resume.

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 Online resume should not include sensitive information as they could show a lack of respect for confidentiality and discretion.

 Other Jobs in the USA Info

-To be successful in your search for jobs in the USA and getting jobs you want, you need prepare the USA cover letter and the USA resume which you must email instantly to the prospective employers selected during or USA job search.
+To be successful in your search for jobs in the USA and getting the jobs you want, you need to prepare the USA cover letter and the USA resume which you must email instantly to the prospective employers selected during USA job search.